risevest/octonet/docs/Authentication.md

 > Note that a user can only have a **single** token in Redis store at any point in time.
 This is because the cryptographic function for generating a token is **idempotent**.
 Hence, it returns the same value regardless of the number of times the function is being called.

-## Redis module and methods
+## User session management

-The redis module manages user sessions and has 4 main utility functions through which token-related actions for authentication are performed in Octonet.
+The redis module **manages user sessions** and has 4 main utility functions through which token-related actions for authentication are performed in Octonet.
 They are discussed below:

 ### commision<T = any>(key: string, val: T, time: string): Promise<string>